Tapestry Online Learning Journal.

 Funded Children are entitled to some FREE sessions

-All 3 and 4 year olds (and some 2yr olds) in England are entitled to 15 hours of free early education each week for 38 weeks of the year.
+All 3 and 4 year olds (and some 2yr olds) in England are entitled to 15 hours of free Early Years Education each week for 38 weeks of the year.
 This begins the term after the child's 3rd birthday.

 We can work with parents to take up a pattern of hours which "stretches" their child's entitlement, for example by taking fewer free hours a week, over more weeks of the year.
 If not all 15 hours are taken each week in term time they can sometimes be used during Holiday Club.
 Please see Jackie for more details.

 From the first term that your child is eligible for this free childcare, we will need to see his or her birth certificate as evidence of age, and you will need to complete and sign an application for the free childcare.
 Then, every term from this point we will just need you to sign a renewal form

 Please note, that when your child starts school, if he or she is on a part time basis,

 the free child care sessions are automatically transferred over to the school

 If you are not using funded sessions, such as Breakfast Club, Lunch Club etc, then